FinianLandes/MA_Diffusion/README.md

   - `music_file.wav` - Example audio file for processing.

 - **Libraries**
+  - `Utils.py` - General utility functions and the Trainer class for the newer models.

+  The following are not used in the newer models anymore:
+  - `U_Net.py` - U-Net architecture definition.
   - `VAE.py` - Variational Autoencoder implementation.
   - `Diffusion.py` - Diffusion model implementation.
-  - `Utils.py` - General utility functions.
-  - `U_Net.py` - U-Net architecture definition.

 - **MainScripts**
   - `Conf.py` - Configuration settings.
   - `Preprocessing.ipynb` - Notebook for data preprocessing.
+  - `Diffusion.ipynb` - Notebook for a standard diffusion implementation.
+  - `Vocoder.ipynb` - Notebook for a Vocoder implementation.
+  - `Diffusion Autoencoder.ipynb` -Notebook containing a full diffusion autoencoder.

+  The Following files are no longer used:
   - `Train Diffusion.ipynb` - Notebook for training the diffusion model.
   - `Eval Diffusion.ipynb` - Notebook for evaluating the diffusion model.
   - `Train VAE.ipynb` - Notebook for training the VAE.